 - Copy all credit cards, airline tickets, passports and important documents, front and back.
 Alternatively you can keep a photo of them on your phone.

-- If possible, select a hotel with has installed modern electronic guest room locks.
+- If possible, select a hotel that has installed modern electronic guest room locks.
 The majority of these locks automatically change the lock combination with every new guest so there is little chance of someone having a duplicate key to your room.
 If you lose or misplace your key, ask to have your room re-keyed immediately.

 - Each room telephone should allow outside dialing.

 - Guest phones located in hallways and lobbies should not allow direct room dialing.
-Anyone using the phone should have to call the operator and request a room by guest name, not room number.
+Anyone using the phone should have to call the operator and request a room by guest name, not the room number.

 - Is the hotel located in a high crime rate area, especially when traveling overseas?
 Check with the US Embassy’s Resident Security Officer in that country and they can alert you of areas to stay away from.